 - Sustainable Development Diplomacy (only thesis track Environmental Policy)

 The compulsory internship consists of 24 ECTS credits of project work in an institution outside of Wageningen University.
 The internship may either be undertaken abroad or in the Netherlands.
 The purpose of the internship is to provide students with a unique learning opportunity to apply learned skills and concepts to a professional setting.
 The experience gained from the internship also serves to help students focusing on their area of interest, as well as building confidence and maturity in their field.
 You can select an internship from one out of the eleven tracks of Climate Studies.

 Whilst securing an internship is primarily a responsibility of the student, the internship coordinator will provide substantial assistance in finding a suitable position, ensuring that the work experience is relevant to the student's study programme.
 To receive credits for an internship, students must receive a satisfactory evaluation from both their internship (host) supervisor and supervisor within the MSc Climate Studies programme.

-Students with (supervised) work experience on an academic level may exchange the internship for Research Practice.
+Students with (supervised) work experience on an academic level may exchange the internship for a research practice with another chair group than the one where the thesis is done.
 Approval by the study adviser is required.